davenicoll/terratidy/readme.md

   repo: local
 ```

 The tool will analyze the specified directory and automatically apply fixes for any issues it identifies.
-If the process completes successfully, you will see the message "DirectoryAutoFix completed successfully."
-If an error occurs during the process, the tool will display an error message.
+If the process completes successfully, you'll see the message "Tidy completed successfully."
+If an error occurs during the process, `terratidy` will display an error message.

 Keep in mind that `terratidy` may not be able to resolve all issues automatically.
 Manual intervention may be required for some problems.